Denmark national cerebral palsy football team

-Denmark national cerebral palsy football team is the national cerebral football team for Denmark that represents the team in international competitions.
-The team has never participated in the Paralympic Games but has been involved with several international tournaments.
+Denmark national cerebral palsy football team is the national cerebral palsy football team for Denmark that represents the country in international competitions.
+The team has never participated in the Paralympic Games but has been involved in several international tournaments.

 Background

 The Danish Sports Organization for the Disabled manages the national team.
-In May 2013, an IFCPF coaching workshop was held in Austria.
-It was attended by coaches from Austria, Singapore, Italy, Denmark and Jordan.
+In May 2013, the International Federation of Cerebral Palsy Football (IFCPF) hosted a coaching workshop in Austria, drawing attendees from Austria, Singapore, Italy, Denmark, and Jordan.
 The goal was to develop coaches for both national and international level competitions.
-While Denmark was active in participating in international regional competitions by 2016, the country did not have a national championships to support national team player development.
+Despite actively participating in international regional competitions by 2016, Denmark lacked a national championship to foster development and selection of players for the national team.

 Ranking

 Denmark was ranked eighteenth in the world by the IFCPF in 2016.
 The team was ranked twenty-first in the world in August 2013 and November 2014.
 In July 2011 and September 2012, the team was ranked eighteenth.